WakiMak/trentent.github.io-forked/_posts/2012-02-15-purposeful-limitations.md

 }
 </pre>

-I&#8217;ve shamelessly stolen and modified this script from elsewhere.
+I've shamelessly stolen and modified this script from elsewhere.
 To execute this script, copy and paste it in a PowerGUI prompt then run:

 > <pre class="lang:ps decode:true ">get-vm CDCVXAP02P | Clone-List</pre>